 The one time it can make sense to redeem points for Amazon purchases is when there’s a great promotion, as we’re seeing right now.

-Amazon is offering 20% off a purchase (maximum discount of $50) when you use American Express Membership Rewards points to pay for at least part of your purchase.
-In other words, you’d get $50 off a $250 purchase, which is incredible.
+Amazon is offering a discount when you use American Express Membership Rewards points to pay for at least part of your purchase.
+It seems like there are two versions of the offer out there:

-Note that it’s possible not everyone will be eligible — you’ll have to check at the registration link.
+Note that not everyone will be eligible — you’ll have to check at the registration link.
+For example, I was targeted for the last promotion, but not for this one.

 The process of taking advantage of this is easy: